File Handling in Python

 Here, the filename is the name of the file, and mode is the mode of the file in which we want to open the file.

-2. Writing into a File
+2. Writing into a File in Python

 If we want to write into a file, we have to use the function file.write().
 It will create a new file if it does not exist, and if it does, it will delete all the content and update the new one.
-We have to use ‘w’mode to write anything in the file.
+We have to use ‘’ mode to write anything in the file.

-Example: Using the write() method
+Using the write() method in Python

 Output:

-Example: using the writelines() method
+Using the writelines() method in Python

 This method is used to write multiple lines in the file.